fungus007/InterActiveTooltipPopover/README.md

+# About

+InterActiveTooltipPopover is a modern, fully customizable jQuery tooltip & popover plugin designed for professional web projects.
+It empowers developers to add visually stunning, highly interactive, and accessible tooltips or popovers with ease.
+The plugin features 13+ unique styles, advanced animations, smart positioning, theming, and full ARIA accessibility support.
+Whether you need simple tooltips or advanced onboarding popovers, this plugin is built to deliver a seamless user experience.

 # InterActiveTooltipPopover

 A modern, highly customizable jQuery tooltip & popover plugin with 13+ unique styles, advanced animations, smart positioning, accessibility, and theming.
 Perfect for professional web projects.